Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Unifying Convex Inference for Logic-Based Graphical Models

 Although we now have a method for easily defining rich, structured models for a wide range of problems, there is a new challenge: finding a most probable assignment to the variables, i.e., MAP inference, is NP-hard \citep{shimony:ai94, garey:tcs76}.
 This means that (unless P=NP) our only hope for performing tractable inference is to perform it approximately.
 Observe that MAP inference for an MRF defined by $\msclauseset$ is the integer linear program

 While this program is intractable, it does admit convex programming relaxations.

 In this section, we show how convex programming can be used to perform tractable inference in MRFs defined by weighted knowledge bases.
-We first discuss in Section~\ref{sec:maxsat} an approach developed by \citet{goemans:discmath94} that views MAP as an instance the classic MAX SAT problem and relaxes it to a convex program from that perspective.
+We first discuss in Section~\ref{sec:maxsat} an approach developed by \citet{goemans:discmath94} that views MAP inference as an instance of the classic MAX SAT problem and relaxes it to a convex program from that perspective.
 This approach has the advantage of providing strong guarantees on the quality of the discrete solutions it obtains.
 However, it has the disadvantage that general-purpose convex programming toolkits do not scale well to relaxed MAP inference for large graphical models \citep{yanover:jmlr06}.
-In Section~\ref{sec:lcr} we then discuss a seemingly distinct approach, local consistency relaxation, with complementary advantages and disadvantages: it offers highly scalable message-passing algorithms but come with no quality guarantees.
+In Section~\ref{sec:lcr} we then discuss a seemingly distinct approach, local consistency relaxation, with complementary advantages and disadvantages: it offers highly scalable message-passing algorithms but comes with no quality guarantees.
 We then unite these approaches by proving that they solve equivalent optimization problems with identical solutions.
-Then, in Section~\ref{sec:fuzzy}, we show that the unified inference objective is also equivalent to exact MAP inference if the knowledge base $\msclauseset$ is interpreted not with Boolean logic but with {\L}ukasiewicz logic, an infinite-valued logic for reasoning about naturally continuous quantities such as similarity, vague or fuzzy concepts, and real-valued data.
+Then, in Section~\ref{sec:fuzzy}, we show that the unified inference objective is also equivalent to exact MAP inference if the knowledge base $\msclauseset$ is interpreted using {\L}ukasiewicz logic, an infinite-valued logic for reasoning about naturally continuous quantities such as similarity, vague or fuzzy concepts, and real-valued data.

-That these three interpretations all lead to the same inference objective---whether reasoning about discrete or continuous information---is extremely useful.
+That these three interpretations all lead to the same inference objective---whether reasoning about discrete or continuous information---is useful.
 To the best of our knowledge, we are the first to show their equivalence.
-It indicates that the same modeling formalism, inference algorithms, and learning algorithms can be used to reason scalably and accurately about both discrete and continuous information in structured domains.
-We will generalize the unified inference objective in Section~\ref{sec:derivation} to derive hinge-loss MRFs, and in the rest of the paper we will develop a probabilistic programming language and algorithms that realize the goal of a scalable and accurate framework for structured data, both discrete and continuous.
+This equivalence indicates that the same modeling formalism, inference algorithms, and learning algorithms can be used to reason scalably and accurately about both discrete and continuous information in structured domains.
+We generalize the unified inference objective in Section~\ref{sec:derivation} to define hinge-loss MRFs, and in the rest of the paper we develop a probabilistic programming language and algorithms that realize the goal of a scalable and accurate framework for structured data, both discrete and continuous.